shuffle-project/melvin-asr/README.md

 python app.py
 ```

+## Docs

+We are using OpenApi for the documentation of the REST-API.
+The documentation is available at <http://localhost:8393/docs> (potentially different port).

 ## Research

 To optimize ASR there have been multiple Proof-of-concepts to find out which solutions are working most efficiently.
 Take a look at the following pages: